neoforged/.github/primers/1.21.11/index.md

     - `ApplyExhaustion` - An entity effect that applies food exhaustion to the player if they are using the enchanted item.
     - `ScaleExponentially` - A value effect that multiplies the value by a number raised to some exponent.
 - `net.minecraft.world.level`
+    - `Chunk#isValid` - Whether the chunk pos is within the maximum allowed coordinate world (within the 30 million block radius).
     - `CollisionGetter`
         - `noEntityCollision` - Whether the entity is not colliding with another entity in the given bounds.
         - `noBorderCollision` - Whether the entity is not colliding with the world border in the given bounds.
+    - `Level#isInValidBounds` - Whether the block position is not outside the maximum allowed coordinate world (build height for Y axis, 30 million block radius for XZ axis).
     - `MoonPhase` - An enum representing the phases of the moon.
 - `net.minecraft.world.level.border.WorldBorder$MovingBorderExtent#getPreviousSize` - Gets the previous size of the border.
 - `net.minecraft.world.level.chunk.storage`